Arnazz10/netstat-lite/README.md

 # NetStat Lite CLI

-A lightweight network analyzer for Linux that reads directly from `/proc/net/tcp` and `/proc/net/udp` to display network connections and listening ports into it
+A lightweight network analyzer for Linux that reads directly from `/proc/net/tcp` and `/proc/net/udp` to display network connections and listening ports into.

 ## Features